XotoX1337/dogo/README.md

 Available Commands:
-  completion  Generate completion script create      create all or a specific service from a docker-compose.yml file exec        execute a command in a running container help        Help about any command list        list all containers & services rebuild     rebuild one or many services remove      remove one or many containers restart     restart one or many containers shell       use shell of a running container start       start one or many containers stop        stop one or many containers
+  completion  Generate completion script create      Create all or a specific service from a docker-compose.yml file exec        Execute a command in a running container help        Help about any command list        List all containers & services rebuild     Rebuild one or many services remove      Remove one or many containers restart     Restart one or many containers shell       Use shell of a running container start       Start one or many containers stop        Stop one or many containers

 Flags:
   -h, --help     help for dogo